Petty cash imprest system: streamlining your daily cash management for 2024

 Many of us think there's no point dealing in wads of notes or the jingling coins in your pocket because vendors simply won't accept cash.
-But even during 2020 (the year that cash was supposedly wiped out for good), 1 in 6 purchases was still paid for in cash.
+But even after 2020 (the year that cash was supposedly wiped out for good), cash payments actually rose by 400 million in 2022.
 For a so-called cashless society, that's a heck of a lot.

 If your business still deals in cash, it’s important to manage it correctly.
 As well as general income and expenses, this includes your petty cash system.
 Because without proper management, petty cash can leak funds from quarter to quarter.